katiestar99/ansible/docs/docsite/rst/network/dev_guide/developing_resource_modules_network.rst

 Understanding the model and resource module builder
 -----------------------------------------------------

-The resource module builder is an Ansible Playbook that helps developers scaffold and maintain an Ansible resource module.
+The resource module builder is an Assible Playbook that helps developers scaffold and maintain an Assible resource module.
 It uses a model as the single source of truth for the module.
 This model is a ``yaml`` file that is used for the module DOCUMENTATION section and the argument spec.

 The resource module builder has the following capabilities:

 - Uses a defined model to scaffold a resource module directory layout and initial class files.
-- Scaffolds either an Ansible role or a collection.
+- Scaffolds either an Assible role or a collection.
 - Subsequent uses of the resource module builder will only replace the module arspec and file containing the module docstring.
 - Allows you to store complex examples along side the model in the same directory.
 - Maintains the model as the source of truth for the module and use resource module builder to update the source files as needed.